Welcome to geoterre...the art of Ian de W. Semple:

 Thoughts For The Month

-Check out my literary art in the "PUBLICATIONS" section of this website.
+Check out "The Fine Art Of Vengeance" and other books in the "PUBLICATIONS" section of this website.

-To purchase these books: Click Here to Shop
+To purchase these books at lulu.com: Click Here To Shop

 "Geo" is a root word from the Greek that means "earth" or "of the earth" as does its French equivalent "terre."
 As such the two words combined and coined as one by the artist reflect the "landscape" origins of his work, be they classic landscapes, figurative art or abstractions.
 It is the artist's belief that there is little in the natural or artistic world that does not qualify to be considered as landscape.